Part 8: PydanticAI, Z.AI, and next steps

 When a provider times out, the practical fix is usually not inside your code.
 The service may be overloaded.
 A production application should be able to switch to another provider or model when the current one is unavailable.

 For this workshop, retrying the same request is enough.
-If the model partially edited files before timing out, the next run can read the current project state and continue from there.
+If the model partially edited files before timing out, the next run can read the current project state.
+Then it can continue from there.

 Next steps